The Business Definition of Equity

 6 Different Forms of Equity in Business

-Although the term equity always represents some type of business value, it has multiple uses in describing the specifics of business value in different scenarios:
+To define equity a bit more specifically, although the term always represents some type of business value, it has multiple uses in describing the specifics of business value in different scenarios:

 - An ownership interest in a company as represented by securities or stock.
 If the owned stock is in a company that's not publicly traded, it's called private equity.
 Equity means the ownership interest of investors in a business firm.
 Investors can own equity shares in a firm in the form of common stock or preferred stock.
 Equity ownership in the firm means that the original business owner no longer owns 100 percent of the firm but shares ownership with others, known as shareholders.

-- On a company's balance sheet, equity is represented by the following accounts: common stock, preferred stock, paid-in capital, and retained earnings.
+- On a company's balance sheet, its total equity is represented by the sum of the following accounts: common stock, preferred stock, paid-in capital, and retained earnings.

 - If you are an investor in the stock market, equities are stocks, one of the principal asset classes in your portfolio.